dawki river

 Dawki Village

-It either serves tourists who book a group tour and have no idea where their travel agent has made an arrangement for them.
-Or those who were visiting Dawki river on a day trip from Shillong but got stranded.
+It serves tourists who book a group tour and have no idea where their travel agent has arranged for them.
+Or those who were visiting Dawki River on a day trip from Shillong but got stranded.

 Darrang Village